rubensworks/jbr.js/packages/experiment-bsbm/README.md

 * `productCount`: The number of products in the dataset.
 91 products make about 50K triples.
 Defaults to 1000.
 * `generateHdt`: If a `dataset.hdt` should also be generated.
 * `endpointUrl`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed from within the Docker container.
 When the endpoint is hosted on your main machine outside of Docker, this will be something like `http://host.docker.internal:3001/sparql`.
 * `endpointUrlExternal`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed.
+This will be used for waiting until the endpoint is available.
 * `warmupRuns`: Number of warmup runs.
 * `runs`: Number of actual query runs.